Roberto198/ncnewsfrontend/README.md

 ## Getting Started

-To adapt develop or test this project for this repository on github and clone to your loval machine.
+To adapt develop or test this project fork this repository on github and clone to your loval machine.

 ### Prerequisites